deejaycodes/survey-API/Readme.md

 I had a lot of fun building this but there are some improvements I can still make:

 - More tests, especially  unit tests for the DAOs and Services.
-- Implement a suitable backend to for data storage and retrieval
+- Implement a suitable database for data storage and retrieval
 - Include a makefile to ease the execution of some common tasks
 - Add users with authentication and authorization
+- Add catching for increased throughput

 # Testing